bcgov/data-publication/pages/dps_bcgw_w_databc_fme.md

 This section describes the parameters that need to be defined when configuring a Esri File Geodatabase reader.

 **NOTE**: If you are building an FMW that just reads from a FGDB and writes to the BCGW and does nothing in between but possibly rename columns and/or populate a primary key with a counter, then this ETL task might be doable using KIRK (*Keeping Information Replicated Kontinuously*).
-See [_Appendix 3_](#appendix-3---kirk-preparation).

 ##### Source FGDB Path and Name (SRC_DATASET_FGDB_1)